 Garnish

-Hint: although most people have no digestive issues after eating red bell pepper, some may get a stomachache or even diarrhea.
+Hint: although most people have no digestive issues after eating red bell peppers, some may get stomachaches or diarrhea.
 This is because they may have trouble breaking down the outer skin.

 This step is inherent to the preparation of the Muhammara dip.

-To make this roasted red pepper dip faster you could use jarred roasted peppers.
-Make sure you use smoky ones so you hit the spot on flavor as it is a distinctive characteristic of this dip.
+You could use jarred roasted peppers to make this red pepper dip faster.
+Make sure you use smoky ones so you hit the spot on flavor, as it is a distinctive characteristic of this dip.

 If you can't find pomegranate molasses, you either substitute it with:

-- A mix of 3 tablespoons of pomegranate juice and 1 teaspoon of agave or maple syrup.
+- Mix 3 tablespoons of pomegranate juice and 1 teaspoon of agave or maple syrup.

-- A mix of 2 tablespoons of lemon juice and 1 teaspoon of agave or maple syrup.
+- Mix 2 tablespoons of lemon juice and 1 teaspoon of agave or maple syrup.

 Instead of cumin seeds, you could use:

 - Sumac.
-Is a Middle Eastern spice that works very well in replacement of cumin.
+It is a Middle Eastern spice that works very well to replace cumin.

-Gluten-free - You can exclude bread crumbs; the texture will only change a bit.
+Gluten-free - You can exclude bread crumbs; the texture will only change slightly.
 You could also use gluten-free breadcrumbs.

 Spicy - add more red pepper flakes to increase the heat.
 You could also use a pinch of cayenne pepper.